 This is the stroller for you if you don’t mind the weight and want something that’s super adorable and unique.

-The Maclaren Techno is truly in a class of its own.
-At 16 lbs, you get the convenience of an umbrella stroller with the features of a luxury stroller (well, kinda).
+The Maclaren Techno XT is truly in a class of its own.
+You get the convenience of an umbrella stroller with the features of a luxury stroller (well, kinda).
 This is for the parent who needs a solid, everyday stroller with lots of features, but doesn’t have much space to store it — either in their car or at home (or both).

 The Techno has shock-absorbing suspension, which makes it glide like butter (you know, for an umbrella stroller and all…).
-For tall people, it has height-adjustable handles — it’s the only one in this group that does.
+For tall people, it has height-adjustable handles — with the exception of the Cosatto, it’s the only one in this group that does.
 With an extendable canopy (with a flip-out UV visor), a rain cover, a peekaboo panel in the rear, and storage pockets… all your bases are covered.

 The Techno also reclines nearly flat, so it can truly be used from birth.
-It comes with a lifetime guarantee.
-(Maclaren USA kinda went bankrupt a few years ago, but they’re back, baby!).
+And it’s compatible with the universal carrycot (sold separately).

 If you’re looking for a small, compact, easy to lift-and-carry stroller with luxury features, this is your dogg.
 Also great for your worldly travels, especially when navigating tight spaces and tiny trunks (“boots”!) in Europe.

-** For a smaller version of this stroller with slightly fewer features, check out the almost-as-luxurious Maclaren Quest for $210 on Amazon.
+For a smaller version of this stroller with slightly fewer features, check out the almost-as-luxurious Maclaren Quest for $325 (usually on sale on Amazon).